 Similarly, an API represents a contract for communication that can’t be changed without considerable cooperation and effort.
 Because so many businesses rely on Stripe as infrastructure, we’ve been thinking about these contracts since Stripe started.
 To date, we’ve maintained compatibility with every version of our API since the company’s inception in 2011.
 In this article, we’d like to share how we manage API versions at Stripe.

 Code written to integrate with an API has certain inherent expectations built into it.
-If an endpoint returns a boolean field called verified to indicate the status of a bank account, a user might write code like this:
+If an endpoint returns a boolean field called

 ...